mistergarrison/lightspeed/lightspeed.md

         (unless upgraded to level 2+).
 They start with a garrison of units that must be defeated to capture the Sun.
 Visible on the minimap as a grey dot.
+*   **State History (Crucial for LSD):** To correctly render the perceived state, each Sun must maintain a history buffer (at least 50 entries) of state checkpoints.
+Each checkpoint stores the timestamp, unit count, owner, level, and production rate.

 #### **B. Units (Army / Resource)**